"I will always try to change somebody's life with theatre."

-Alex G. Luttrell, gained his wings in a car accident on October 15, 2017.
-During his time in this life, Alex became a very accomplished musician, singer and actor.
-He was involved in Band, Chorus and Drama at his beloved South Paulding High School.
-During his time at school he participated in Fall and Spring musicals and in his Junior year he played the role of the Spartan Warrior King in the Marching Band’s halftime show “Spartan Odyssey.”
-He also appeared in the “Ant-Man and the Wasp" movie and on TV.
-Those around him were infected by his charismatic spirit and entertained by his hilarious antics.
-Alex was known for his hair flips, nicknames and alter egos.
-Caring about others was in his bones and the Alex G. Luttrell Over the Rainbow Foundation will carry on this legacy by providing scholarships to performing arts students.
+Alex G. Luttrell, who tragically passed away in a car accident on October 15, 2017, was a highly accomplished musician, vocalist, and actor during his lifetime.
+He actively participated in the Band, Chorus, and Drama programs at South Paulding High School, which he held dear.
+Throughout his high school years, Alex was an integral part of the Fall and Spring musical productions.
+In his Junior year, he notably portrayed the role of the Spartan Warrior King in the Marching Band's halftime show, "Spartan Odyssey."
+Furthermore, he made appearances in the film "Ant-Man and the Wasp" as well as on television as an extra in "Superstition".
+His charismatic spirit and entertaining antics left a lasting impact on those who knew him.
+Alex was particularly recognized for his signature hair flips, endearing nicknames, and alter egos.
+His inherent compassion for others is a trait he embodied, and it is the mission of the Alex G. Luttrell Over the Rainbow Foundation to perpetuate this legacy by granting scholarships to students pursuing careers in the performing arts.